-For any couple experiencing a divorce, spousal maintenance is an issue that must be determined.
-Formerly called “alimony”, spousal maintenance is a monthly amount paid by one spouse to the other for a certain amount of time.
-When requested, a Court will either grant spousal maintenance, deny spousal maintenance or reserve jurisdiction over the issue if a likely future event might cause the Court to reconsider spousal maintenance.
+For couples going through a divorce, spousal maintenance, formerly called “alimony,” is often a concern that must be determined.
+Spousal maintenance is defined as a certain amount paid monthly by a spouse for a certain amount of time.
+When spousal maintenance is requested, the Court can either approve it, deny it, or reserve jurisdiction over the case if in the future a particular event would make the Court reconsider granting it.

 - The amount of each party's gross income;